For beautiful foliage and a constant display of color throughout the season, grow begonias.

 Species & Cultivars

-The most common types of begonias for growing outside are the fibrous rooted begonias (or wax begonias) and tuberous begonias.
-These are tender in South Carolina, but the beautiful and perennial hardy begonia will grow throughout the state.
+The Begonia genus is a large and varied group, with more than 1,000 different species.
+The most common begonias for growing in southern landscapes are the fibrous-rooted semperflorens begonias (or wax begonias) and tuberous begonias.
+Most begonia species are tender in South Carolina, but the beautiful and perennial hardy begonia will grow throughout the state.

 Set plants 6 to 8 inches apart in the garden after the danger of frost is past.
 Plants may also be started indoors from stem cuttings taken in the spring or fall.